 I’d love to hear more concrete evidence/data that the roundabouts a) will work, although government agencies like the state DOT have always been wildly pro-roundabout and b) if this one is absolutely necessary.

-Many years ago on my old blog on FranklinNOW I posted figures I received from the Franklin Police Department about accidents with a period of several years that occurred near the high school, including the 51st and Drexel intersection.
+Many years ago on my old blog on FranklinNOW I posted figures I received from the Franklin Police Department about accidents within a period of several years that occurred near the high school, including the 51st and Drexel intersection.
 The number was incredibly small, not even noteworthy.
 This aspect was never brought up at the meeting.

 On April 17, the Common Council did what it does best.
 It voted to spend a lot of money that I submit could very well be unnecessary and result in less, not more safety.